draperj/GraphQLSummit/GraphQLSummitDay2.md

 1. Use enums for fields which can only take a specific set of values
 1. The API should provide business logic, not just data.
 Complex calculations should be performed on the server, rather than the client
 1. Use a payload that as a return type (updated object, as well as metadata about the related object)
-1. Mutatrions should provide user/business level errors via an 'errors' field on the mutation payload.
+1. Mutations should provide user/business level errors via an 'errors' field on the mutation payload.
 1. Most payload fields for a mutation should be nullable

 ---